 I’d also go as far as recommend skipping swimming with whale sharks as it’s an overpriced activity that disrupts the creatures’ migration, interrupting their reproduction.
 Check out the secrets of whaleshark migration post by National Geographic.
 But I know that their appeal would be really hard to resist.
 So perhaps you can swim with the whale sharks once and never again (literally once in a lifetime 😉).

-If you’re wondering why I didn’t write about where to eat in South Cebu, the reason is simple.
+If you’re wondering why I didn’t write about where to eat in the south, the reason is simple.
 Most resorts have in-house restaurants or eateries nearby.
 We survived on packed food in Badian because Ging-Ging Tourist Inn is in the same building as 7-11.
 In Oslob, we mostly ate at Jugador Sutukil (budget is around P250 for two for a meal of three different dishes).

 Please understand that I am not a travel agent so my knowledge might be limited.
 However, I’ve lived and traveled around Cebu for almost 5 years so I might still be of help.